Is Brazil an Untapped Investment Opportunity?

 However, while it is vital for the trust, in recent years, the Brazilian market has been overlooked and underappreciated by global investors.
 It has lost out to higher profile markets such as China, and more recently, India and is now a relatively small part of most emerging market benchmarks.
 It makes up just 5% of the MSCI Emerging Markets index, for example, which is dominated by global technology and communications companies such as TSMC, Samsung and Alibaba4.

 However, this also brings opportunity.
 Where a stock market is overlooked, it often creates mispricing which skilled active managers can capitalize on.
-The MSCI Brazil Index trades at just over half the valuation of the wider MSCI Emerging Markets index5.
+The MSCI Brazil Index trades at a significantly lower multiple of earnings, compared to the wider MSCI Emerging Markets index5.
 To take advantage of this for the BlackRock Latin American Investment Trust, our analysts frequently travel to Brazil.
 Having boots on the ground, allows us to evaluate a range of opportunities, finding companies where the prospects for growth may have been underappreciated by the market.

 There are several reasons why Brazil deserves more attention from global investors.
-One of them being the advantageous geopolitical position of Brazil.
+One of them is its advantageous geopolitical position.
 With well-established diplomatic ties to both Eastern and Western nations, where the US and China is now Brazil’s two largest trading partners, the country stands out as a reliable trade ally6.
 Particularly important is the trade of its critical commodities.
 Its ability to trade freely with each side is likely to improve its economic position in the next few years, we believe.

 Interest rates in Brazil are heading in the right direction